elixir-europe/rdmkit/pages/your_tasks/data_discoverability.md

 ### Solutions

-* There are many appropriate tools for detailed metadata and data documentation during the project.
-Check the [Documentation and metadata page](metadata_management) for more information.
+* There are several appropriate tools to create detailed (or comprehensive) metadata and document data properly for the project.
+Check the [Documentation and metadata](metadata_management) page for more information.
 * Some scientific communities utilise platforms such as {% tool "cedar" %}, {% tool "semares" %}, {% tool "fairdom-seek" %}, {% tool "fairdomhub" %}, and {% tool "copo" %} for managing metadata and data.
 * Various standards exist for different data types, from general dataset descriptions such as DCAT, Dublin Core, and (bio)schema.org, to those tailored for specific data types, such as MIABIS for biosamples.
 Hence, selecting the appropriate standard at the project's outset is crucial.
 Typically, if you choose a suitable data repository for your data, it will come with an integrated metadata scheme, simplifying your work by eliminating the need to develop a separate metadata profile.
  * Decide at the beginning of the project the right repository for your data type.
 To search for it, you can use the {% tool "elixir-deposition-databases-for-biomolecular-data" %}, {% tool "re3data" %} or {% tool "fairsharing" %} at “Databases”.